noahwoo/noahwoo.github.io/llm-notes.md

          - Visualcomet: Reasoning about the dynamic context of a still image, 2020 (GPT-4 image reasoning demo)
    - **Towards Reasoning in Large Language Models: A Survey, 2022, UIUC**
    - **ReAct: Synergizing reasoning and action in language models, 2022, Google** (OK)
+      - In one word: use LLMs to generate both reasoning and action plan in an interleaved manner, allowing the synergy between the two
+      - Method introduction:
+         - augment the space of action with space of language: $\hat{A} = A \cup L$
+         - name language space $\hat{a}_t$ as the *thoughts* or *reasoning trace*: $c_{t+1} = (c_t, \hat{a}_t)$
+            - decompose task goals and create action plans
+            - inject task related commonsesense knowledge
+            - extract important parts from observations
+            - track progress and transit action plans
+            - handle exception and adjust action plans
+         - prompt a frozen language model with in-context examples to generate both domain-specific actions and free thoughts
+            - reasoning task: alternate between thought/action
+            - decision making task: few thoughts, more actions, language model makes decision
+      - Knowledge intenstive reasoning tasks
+         - Domain: HotpotQA/Fever
+         - Action space: **search**/**lookup**/**finish** on Wikipedia web API
+         - ReAct prompting:
+            - HotpotQA/Fever: 6/3 examples with manually composed ReAct-format trajectories in prompt
+            - thought/action/observation steps, with thoughts for
+               - decompose question
+               - extract information from Wikipedia observations
+               - commonsense and arithmetic reasoning
+               - search reformulation
+               - synthesis final answer
+         - Results
+            - ReAct under/equal-perform CoT-SC on HotpotQA/Fever
+            - CoT-SC -> ReAct outperform CoT-SC
+            - ReAct -> CoT-SC outperform CoT-SC
+      - Decision making tasks
+         - Domain: ALFWorld/WebShop(1.18M real-world products, 12k human instructions)
+         - Act to long horizons with sparse rewards
+         - ReAct prompting:
+            - ALFWorld: Annotate 3 trajectories for each task type, with thoughts for
+               - decompose goal
+               - track subgoal completion
+               - determine next subgoal
+               - reason via commonsense
+            - WebShop: prompt with actions to search, choose product, choose options, and buy, and thoughts for
+               - what to explore
+               - when to buy
+               - what product options are relevant
+         - Results
+            - ReAct outperform Act and ReAct-IM(ReAct with IM-style prompt)
+            - ReAct outperform BUTLER
+            - ReAct outperform IL/RL

+      - Decision making tasks
    - **Show Your Work: Scratchpads for Intermediate Computation with Language Models, 2021, Google Brain**
       - In one word: fine-tune Transformers to perform multi-step computations(long digits addition/program exec.) with intermediate computation steps as prompt written into a “scratchpad”
       - Conclusions: